-Alexander Isinhue has a unique mechanism (patent pending) inside the heel of every shoe.
+Alexander Isinhue has a unique patented mechanism inside the heel of every shoe.
 The mechanism allows the height of the heel to be reduced by approximately 40% or about the height of an average Wedge-style women’s shoe.
 The mechanism has a very sturdy steel rod with a spring-loaded locking feature that prevents the shoe from inadvertently converting while in the full position.
 There are two positions: the Full Standing position and the Converted position (Wedge style).
 The steel rod locks into a socket inside the heel in each of these positions to safely and securely lock the heel in (it functions similarly to how you secure your seat belt in a car).

 How do you change from high heel to low wedge?

 With the shoe secured, take one hand and hold the bottom half of the heel and then pull straight down to unlock it from the high heel position.

 Push forward towards the arch of the shoe, it will move about a quarter circle before it stops moving.

 Slightly push straight backward on the tip of the heel and it will lock into the secured converted position.
 Done!